kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 ## Flarum changelog

+### Version 1.7.2 - December 15, 2021

+- Hide Wordpress login button when SSO is disabled
+- Add support for query string inside of the Wordpress custom login path

 ### Version 1.7.1 - September 19, 2021

 - Fix broken link from comments iframe to discussion on forum